Selected Works.

 The heavy masks and armor we build for survival, and shield us from the harm we have caused.

-A modern samurai stands amid the floating world, weapons ready and battle mask still engaged, unable to stop the hunt.
-The black-and-white panels, rendered as painted marble sculpture, deepen the inner conflict between discipline and surrender.
+This triptych examines beauty and violence meeting in the act of pursuit.
+A modern samurai stands amid the floating world, weapons ready and battle mask still engaged.
+The black-and-white panels deepen the inner conflict between control and surrender.
+What we chase and collect ultimately slips away, leaving only the weight of our own violence.

 The mask of pursuit of what we think is important— chasing beauty and knowledge even as it destroys.